pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

         <img src="https://download.pingcap.com/images/docs/tidb-cloud/migration-job-select-db.png" width="60%" />

-    - If you click **Customize** and select some tables under a dataset name, the migration job only will migrate the existing data and replicate ongoing changes of the selected tables.
-Tables created afterwards in the same database will not be migrated.
+    - If you click **Customize** and select some tables under a dataset name, the migration job will migrate the existing data and replicate ongoing changes of the selected tables.
+Tables created afterwards in the same database will also be migrated.

         <img src="https://download.pingcap.com/images/docs/tidb-cloud/migration-job-select-tables.png" width="60%" />